Félix Garand-Gauthier: Hamilton Tiger-Cats

 Garand-Gauthier was drafted in the fifth round, 37th overall, by the Hamilton Tiger-Cats in the 2021 CFL draft and signed with the team on May 21, 2021.
 He made the team's active roster following training camp in 2021 and played in his first career professional game on August 5, 2021, against the Winnipeg Blue Bombers.
 He played as a backup fullback where he had his first career rushing attempt on October 10, 2021, against the Toronto Argonauts, that went for one yard on a failed third down conversion.
 He played in 11 regular season games in 2021 where he had eight special teams tackles.
 He also played in all three post-season games, including his first Grey Cup game against the Winnipeg Blue Bombers.
 He recorded one special teams tackle and one fumble recovery in the 108th Grey Cup game, but the Tiger-Cats lost in overtime to the Blue Bombers.

 In 2022, Garand-Gauthier played in 17 regular season games where he had a more prominent role in the team's offence where he recorded nine receptions for 190 yards.
 He also had two defensive tackles and eight defensive tackles.
 In the 2023 season, he played in all 18 regular season games and had six catches for 54 yards and five special teams tackles.
 Garand-Gauthier played in 13 regular season games in 2024 where he had one catch for two yards and a career-high ten special teams tackles.
 He was released shortly before 2025 training camp on May 5, 2025.

 Toronto Argonauts

 On July 29, 2025, it was announced that Garand-Gauthier had signed with the Toronto Argonauts.
+He spent one year with Toronto and became a free agent upon the expiry of his contract on February 10, 2026.